Logo Bayernportal

 In order for the guardianship court to effectively fulfill its supervisory duties, all legal guardians must report to the guardianship court at least once a year on the personal circumstances of the person under guardianship (so-called annual report).

 The legal guardian must have been appointed by the court.
-A statement of assets only needs to be submitted if the court has assigned the legal guardian the task of asset management and the guardian is exempt from the obligation to render accounts.
+A statement of assets only has to be submitted if the court has assigned the legal guardian the task of asset management and the guardian is exempt from the obligation to render accounts.

 • In principle, supporting documents must only be submitted at the request of the court.